So you’re stepping into the role of Parent Teacher Organization (PTO) President for your child’s school and you have questions.

 I know you’re worried about screwing up, but I can already tell you have the skills necessary to be a great leader, so I don’t think that’ll happen!

-No volunteer comes into the President role knowing all that they nee to know right on the onset.
+No volunteer comes into the President role knowing all that they need to know right away, even if they’ve held the role before.

 And as you have more time in the role, you’ll learn more and more and will become a better leader by getting some knowledge and experience under your belt.